Connecting the Many-Body Chern Number to Luttinger's Theorem through St\v{r}eda's Formula: Abstract

 \section{Abstract}

 Relating the quantized Hall response of correlated insulators to many-body topological invariants is a key challenge in topological quantum matter.
-Here, we use Streda's formula to derive an expression for the many-body Chern number in terms of the single-particle interacting Green's function and its derivative with respect to a magnetic field.
-In this approach, we find that this many-body topological invariant can be decomposed in terms of two contributions, $N_3[G] + \Delta N_3[G]$, where $N_3[G]$ is known as the Ishikawa-Matsuyama invariant, and where the second term involves derivatives of the Green's function and the self energy with respect to the magnetic perturbation.
-As a by product, the invariant $N_3[G]$ is shown to stem from the derivative of Luttinger's theorem with respect to the probe magnetic field.
-These results reveal under which conditions the quantized Hall conductivity of correlated topological insulators is solely dictated by the invariant $N_3[G]$, providing new insight on the origin of fractionalization in strongly-correlated topological phases.
+Here, we use St\v{r}eda's formula to derive an expression for the many-body Chern number in terms of the single-particle interacting Green's function and its derivative with respect to a magnetic field.
+In this approach, we find that this many-body topological invariant can be decomposed in terms of two contributions, $N_3[G] + \Delta N_3[G]$, where $N_3[G]$ is known as the Ishikawa-Matsuyama invariant and where the second term involves derivatives of Green's function and the self energy with respect to the magnetic perturbation.
+As a by-product, the invariant $N_3[G]$ is shown to stem from the derivative of Luttinger's theorem with respect to the probe magnetic field.
+These results reveal under which conditions the quantized Hall conductivity of correlated topological insulators is solely dictated by the invariant $N_3[G]$, providing new insight on the origin of fractionalization in strongly correlated topological phases.